wilsonmar/wilsonmar.github.io/_posts/2021-07-08-power-automate.md

 {% include l18n.html %}
 {% include _toc.html %}

-This article provides a hands-on tour with commentary about Microsoft's Power Automate -- a "low-code" platform used for "robotic process automation" (RPA) of business processes.
+This article provides a hands-on tour with commentary about Microsoft's Power Automate "low-code" platform.

+Power Automate is Microsoft's offering in the market of RPA (Robotic Processing Automation) of business processes.
+BTW "Power Automate" is the 2019 rebranding of "Microsoft Flow" introduced in 2016.
+   Power Automate replaced SharePoint 2010 Flows on November 2020.

 Microsoft's Power Automate marketing homepage at <a target="_blank" href="https://powerautomate.microsoft.com/en-us/">https://powerautomate.microsoft.com/en-us</a> says:

 > "Streamline repetitive tasks and paperless processes"

-BTW "Power Automate" is the 2019 rebranding of "Microsoft Flow" introduced in 2016.
-   Power Automate replaced SharePoint 2010 Flows on November 2020.

-### Power Platform Components
+### MS Power Platform Components

 "Power Automate" is one of Microsoft's "Power Platform" offerings for "citizen developers" using the low-code development platform: